 Did you that other methods can work for some toddlers even more?
 With these methods, I believe your toddler will be able to say it, recognise it and even start to write it.

-It of course takes time and practise do go through this process.
+It of course takes time and practice to go through this process.
 I am not going to mention age because I believe every toddler is different.
 Learning the ABC is not something every child do easily.

 Some can the ABC when they 2 others 3 and even 4.
 My toddler could do it when she was 2.
 I will share with you the other methods I used and have seen been used before with other family members.

-7 Tips on how to learn, but I will break them down even further and explain it.
+7 Tips on how to learn, but I will break them down even further and explain them.
+My 5 top ABC books.

 This post contains affiliate links.
 See my Affiliates Disclosure.